 - Execute – The execution phase is when you formally roll out the change.
 You should also wait some time while the change formally propagates and so you can get a measurable sample size.

 - Measure – Once your change has been in production for a while, it’s time to measure your results.
-Here, you’ll use analytics tools to gather key stats.
+Here, you’ll use analytics tools to gather key stats from your case study.

 - Results – This is the phase where you compare your metrics after the change to your metrics before the change.
 Then, you can determine whether or not the difference validates your hypothesis.

 If that seems like a lot of scientific mumbo-jumbo, don’t worry.
-We’ll take a look at some concrete examples below.
+We’ll take a look at some concrete SEO case study examples below.

 In reality, though, it’s very simple.